Vanessa Bryant sues LA sheriff over helicopter crash photos

 LOS ANGELES (AP) — Vanessa Bryant, the widow of basketball star Kobe Bryant, has filed a lawsuit against the Los Angeles County sheriff claiming deputies shared unauthorized photos of the crash that killed her husband, their 13-year-old daughter and seven others.

 After the Jan.
 26 crash, reports surfaced that graphic photos of the victims were being shared.
-Vanessa Bryant was devastated by the reports, her lawyer said.
+Vanessa Bryant was “shocked and devastated” by the reports, the lawsuit states.

 The suit seeks damages for negligence, invasion of privacy and intentional infliction of emotional distress.